-The results of the 2D gravity forward modelling are shown in Figure 5.
-In the south, possible 3-D effects of the Medina Seamounts have not been taken into account during the modelling.
+The results of the 2-D gravity forward modelling are shown in Fig. 5.
+In the south, possible 3-D effects of the Medina seamounts have not been taken into account during the modelling.
 However, the seismic velocities of the crust and the density of the crust decrease towards the south, roughly south of kilometre 30 of the profile.
 At the corresponding location in the model, a thickening of the crust is observed.
-A good fit is observed with a RMS deviation of 1.46 mgal.
-Figure 5b presents a case without the shallow density anomaly between 5 km and 20 km along the profile.
-The overall trend of an increasing FAA from south to north can be still observed, however the short wavelength fit is inferior compared to the final model (Fig. 5a); the RMS misfit is 2.62 mgal.
-This part of the model is not covered by OBS resulting in less well constrained seismic velocities, however, shallow denser material supports the observed higher seismic velocities.
-This is supported as well by the MCS data in Figure 2, where the sedimentary succession is deformed and reflectors are disturbed.
+A good fit is observed with an RMS deviation of 1.46 mgal.
+Figure 5b presents a case without the shallow density anomaly between 5 and 20 km along the profile.
+The overall trend of an increasing FAA from south to north can be still observed; however, the short-wavelength fit is inferior compared to the final model (Fig. 5a): the RMS misfit is 2.62 mgal.
+This part of the model is not covered by OBS, resulting in less wellconstrained seismic velocities; however, shallow denser material supports the observed higher seismic velocities.
+This is supported as well by the MCS data in Fig. 2, for which the sedimentary succession is deformed and reflectors are disturbed.
 To further test the velocity model, a constant crustal velocity was assumed.
-In contrast to the final model densities in the crust were defined with constant values typical of oceanic crust over the entire profile (Fig. 5c).
-The model response in Figure 5c shows a strong RMS misfit of 13.92 mgal between observed and calculated FAA south of km 60-(13.92 mgal).
+In contrast to the final model, densities in the crust were defined with constant values typical of oceanic crust over the entire profile (Fig. 5c).
+The model response in Fig. 5c shows a strong RMS misfit of 13.92 mgal between observed and calculated FAA south of kilometre 60.
 In this scenario, the crustal densities are too high in the southern part of the model.
 Additionally, assuming a constant crustal thickness would even enlarge the misfit of the data.
 By means of the gravity study, we can confirm the final seismic velocity model, even for the portions not covered by OBS.

-4.4-5 Synthetic data
+4.5 Synthetic data